 Social Action Center

-Bring all donations to the white Social Action barrel in the front office lobby of the Temple, and the Social Action Committee will deliver them.
+Bring your donations to the white barrel in the lobby of the Temple office building, and members of the Committee will deliver them.